 A broken finger means you fractured a bone.
 Depending on the severity of the injury, the bone may pierce the skin, making it obvious what kind of injury the person has suffered.
 This type of injury causes excruciating pain.
 Other times, the injury is more subtle, as when you have a stress fracture.

-How to Tell If Your Finger is Jammed
+How do You Tell If Your Finger is Jammed (Symptoms of a Jammed Finger)

 Even though a jammed finger does not involve a fracture, it should still be taken seriously.
 Some of the most common symptoms are the following: